 Financial Liabilities

-i) Initial recognition and measurement
+i) Initial Recognition and measurement

 iii) Derecognition

-A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of profit and loss.
+A financial liability is derecognised when the obligation under the liability is discharged, cancelled, or expires.
+If an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is accounted for as a derecognition of the original liability and recognition of a new one.
+The difference in the carrying amounts is recognised in profit or loss.

 iv) Offsetting

-Financialassets and financial liabilities are offset and the net amount reported in the balance sheet if there is a currently and legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount reported in the balance sheet if there is a currently and legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.

-v) Compulsorily convertible debentures
+v) Compulsorily Convertible Debentures

 vi) Reclassification of financial Instruments

-The Company determines classification of financialassets and liabilities on initial recognition.
-After initial recognition, no reclassification is made for financialassets which are equity instruments and financial liabilities.
-For financialassets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
-If the Company reclassifies financial assets, it applies the reclassification prospectively
+The Company determines classification of financial assets and liabilities on initial recognition.
+After initial recognition, no reclassification is made for financial assets which are equity instruments and financial liabilities.
+For financial assets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
+If the Company reclassifies financial assets, it applies the reclassification prospectively.

 F. Property, plant and equipment

-i) Recognition and measurement
+i) Recognition and initial measurement

-ii) Depreciation
+iii) Depreciation

 Asset category